Torsion free instanton sheaves on the blow-up of $\mathbb{P}^{3}$ at a point: Introduction

 \section{Introduction}

 The study of instanton bundles, and their Moduli, in the case of Fano threefolds, beside the classical, and very important, case of the projective space, started almost a decade ago by Kuznetsov \cite{kuznetsov} and Faenzi \cite{faenzi}, for Fano varieties of index $1,$ and $2.$ Since then, many examples have been studied \cite{MMJ, AM, ccgm, Sanna}, with special attension to the construction of their moduli and features that generalizes the classical instantons on $\p3,$ such as their splitting behaviour on line.
 Recently, Casnati-Coskun-Genk-Malaspina, in \cite{ccgm}, proposed a more general definition of instanton bundles that unifies all the preceding ones.
 Moreover, in the example of the blow-up, $\bp3,$ of the projective space they give a detailed study of such bundles and their moduli.
-For $X$ a Fano threefold of index $i_{X},$ let ${\rm q}_{X}:=[\frac{i_{X}}{2}],$ and denote with $f$ its fundamental divisor;
+For $X$ a Fano threefold with anti-canonical divisor $-K_{X}$ and index $i_{X},$ let ${\rm q}_{X}:=[\frac{i_{X}}{2}],$ and denote with $h:=\frac{-K_{X}}{i_{X}}$ its fundamental divisor (See \cite{Isk1} for more details ).